VishuS1304/Resume_ATS_Checker/README.md

 ```
 pip install -r requirements.txt
 ```
-Ensure all dependencies are installed.
+Make sure all dependencies are installed.

 6. **Run the Streamlit application**: